 Dragon Well green tea is one of the most famous teas in China.
-This is top grade Dragon Well harvested around Qing Ming or pre-ming. hand-picked and hand pan fired.
+This is a top grade Dragon Well harvested around Qing Ming or pre-ming. hand-picked and hand pan fired.
 It is truly an excellent tea in both style and taste.
-It resembles the four distinctive characteristics of high quality dragon well. it has the signature style flat spear shape, pale green color, intense nutty aroma, and sweet aftertaste that lingers in your nose and mouth.
-Try for yourself, you will be impressed with its aroma and taste.
-A great value for your daily cup.
+It reflects the four distinctive characteristics of high quality dragon well. it has the signature style flat spear shape, pale green color, intense nutty aroma, and sweet aftertaste that lingers in your nose and mouth.

 Dragon Well is one of the most famous green teas in China, referred to in Chinese as "Long Jing", which literally translates as Dragon Well.
 It originated in West Lake of Hangzhou, and is now cultivated in other parts of Zhejiang province and other regions of China, resulting in tea that can vary significantly in quality and taste.
 This tea is from Xin Chang county, one of the Long Jing producing regions outside of West Lake in Zhejiang province.